 Within the venue, there is adequate handicapped seating found at the top of the lower arena seating sections on both ends of the court.
 The restrooms, as in many popular venues, will become crowded during halftime, but are large enough to be practical.

 As the demand is so high, a ticket to a Kentucky game at Rupp Arena is not an easy find.
-For non-marquee matchups, tickets can frequently be purchased through outlets such as StubHub in the range of $30-$50, having said that, expect to be uncomfortable in tight, nose-bleed, bleacher seats without backs.
+For non-marquee matchups, tickets can frequently be purchased through secondary ticket resellers in the range of $30-$50, having said that, expect to be uncomfortable in tight, nose-bleed, bleacher seats without backs.
 Tickets will often go for much higher than this on the street, especially for big or rivalry games.
 While this is one of the most storied venues in all of college basketball, be sure to save up for lower arena seating, or limit your expectations as a view from the top is not the most enjoyable experience.

 Finally, an extra point for the fans, because our 5-point scale just isn't enough to give them the justice they deserve.
 Kentucky Wildcat fans love this team and bleed blue, and it shows when you're at a game in Rupp Arena.

 Overall, Rupp Arena should be a staple on your college basketball to-do list, with tons of history, a great game day experience, located in a fun college town.